linuxdeploy/awesome-linuxdeploy/README.rst

 - linuxdeploy-plugin-gtk_ bundles Gtk+ resources, GLib schemas, and a lot more.
 Works for both Gtk+ 2 and 3.
 - linuxdeploy-plugin-ncurses_ bundles resources required for ncurses-based applications to run properly.
 - linuxdeploy-plugin-gstreamer_ bundles GStreamer plugins into the AppDir, along with their dependencies.
+- misc-plugins_ is a collection of miscellaneous linuxdeploy plugin scripts.

 .. _linuxdeploy-plugin-qt: https://github.com/linuxdeploy/linuxdeploy-plugin-qt
 .. _linuxdeploy-plugin-conda: https://github.com/linuxdeploy/linuxdeploy-plugin-conda